 Mezzetta Calamata Olives

 I enjoy olives.
 People know that and try to be helpful…so I’ve eaten a lot of green, stuffed olives, and boring/bland black olives.
-While this fruit can be prepared in any number of 101066171ways, my go-to in recent years has been Mezzetta‘s version of calamata (kalamata) olives.
+While this fruit can be prepared in any number of ways, my go-to in recent years has been Mezzetta‘s version of calamata (kalamata) olives.

 While calamata olives are arguably some of the finest olives around, they are not all created equal.
 These olives can be cured with vinegar, brine, or sometimes olive oil.
 I’ve found that Mezzetta’s combination of vinegars and salt balance to provide a bold flavor that is at home in salads, sandwiches, or just as a snack.